govsocial-org/govsocial-org.github.io/docs/operating/mastodon.md

 - Be sure to walk through the `Server Settings` and set up, at a minumum, your `About` message and your `Server Rules`.
 Ours are [here](https://mastodon.govsocial.org/about).
 - It is **strongly advised** that you add a trusted friend as another instance administrator.
 Until you do, you are the only person with that access.
 You will also use the `Roles` menu to manage your growing team of administrators and moderators as your instance grows.
-- Keep an eye on your Sidekiq queues, especially anything in `Retries`.
+- Keep an eye on your Sidekiq queues, especially anything in `Dead` and `Retries`.
 There will usually be some sort of error message for those that will help you troubleshoot the issue, particularly if your [SMTP configuration](/building/mastodon/#smtp) isn't working.
 - The first time you look at `PGHero`, it will tell you that the `pg-stats` extension needs to be enabled.
 Do this.
 Google Cloud SQL installs this extension by default, and if you followed the steps in our [Postgres implementation](/building/mastodon/#postgresql), you should be able to install it right from the browser.
 This will alert you to any slow-running queries in your database.

 ## Backups